 The new animal welfare licensing regime, requires licensing authorities to inspect premises prior to granting a licence.
 The new licence will run for 1 to 3 years dependant on standards, risk rating, and will be star rated.
 The regulations also provide an appeal process.

 DEFRA (Department for Environment Food and Rural Affairs) have produced guidance documents to help current and prospective licence holders understand what will be required of them under the new legislation.
-Please refer to the guidance documents below for more information on the changes.

 Application forms and fees